Australia's trade minister seeks end to trade curbs on visit to Beijing | Law-Order

 - Australia

-Australia's Trade Minister arrived in Beijing On Thursday, where he will meet his Chinese counterpart, as Canberra pushes for the removal of all trade impediments and diplomatic relations stabilise.
+Australia's Trade Minister arrived in Beijing On Thursday, where he will meet his Chinese counterpart, as Canberra pushes for the removal of all trade barriers and for diplomatic relations to stabilise.

 Canberra had earlier barred Chinese telecommunications giant Huawei from its 5G network over national security concerns.
-Diplomatic tensions have eased since a Labor government was elected in May 2022, although there has been no shift in policy on screening foreign investment for national security concerns, and a defence shake-up announced last month will draw Australia closer to its security alliance partner the United States.
+Diplomatic tensions have eased since Australia elected a Labor government in May 2022, although there has been no shift in policy on screening foreign investment for national security concerns, and a defence shake-up announced last month will draw Australia closer to its security alliance partner the United States.

 Prime Minister Anthony Albanese said in a British television interview last week his government "hasn't engaged in rhetoric that is inflammatory" about Beijing.
 Australia last month suspended its complaint over Chinese barley tariffs at the World Trade Organization (WTO), as a WTO panel was due to report its findings, giving China time to review the 80.5% duties imposed in 2020.

 "The Australian Government is pleased there have been several positive trade developments, including the resumption of coal, cotton, and copper trade and China's agreement to undertake an expedited review of duties on Australian barley," said Farrell.
-Australia exported roughly $40 million worth of copper ore and concentrate to China early this year, the first month of export since 2020, Australian customs data shows, a sign of industry hope that trade will resume.
+Australia exported roughly $40 million worth of copper ore and concentrate to China early this year, the first month of exports since 2020, Australian customs data shows.

 Farrell said he would also raise "other issues of importance to Australians", a likely reference to human rights cases.
 Albanese has said his government would continue to raise the case of Cheng, detained in Beijing for 1,000 days.